sam81/SndLib.jl/docs/API.md

 * `carrierFreq`: Carrier AM frequency in hertz.
 * `MF`: Amplitude modulation frequency in Hz.
 * `deltaCents`: AM frequency excursion in cents.
 The instataneous AM frequency of the noise will vary from `carrierFreq`**(-`deltaCents`/1200) to `carrierFreq`**(`deltaCents`/1200).
-* `MFPhase`: Starting phase of the AM modulation in radians.
+* `FMPhase`: Starting phase of the AM modulation in radians.
 * `AMDepth`: Amplitude modulation depth.
 * `spectrumLevel`: Noise spectrum level in dB SPL.
 * `dur`: Tone duration in seconds.